eeshamoona/TooManyIdeasTooLittleMarketDemand/turbo-monorepo/apps/prompted/app/login/README.md

 #### 2. page.tsx

 The `page.tsx` file contains the client-side components for the login page.
-It includes form elements for user input and submission.
+It includes form elements for user input and entry.

 ## TODO List